google/rust-design-faq/src/types.md

 but as usual, the compiler will explain very nicely.

-## When should my type implement `Default`?

-Whenever you'd provide a default constructor in C++.

-## When should my type implement `From`, `Into` and `TryFrom`?

-You should think of these as equivalent to implicit conversions in C++.
-Just as with C++, if there are _multiple_ ways to convert from your thing to another thing, don't implement these, but if there's a single obvious conversion, do.

-Usually, don't implement `Into` but instead implement `From`.

-## How should I expose constructors?

-See the previous two answers: where it's simple and obvious, use the standard traits to make your object behavior predictable.

-If you need to go beyond that, remember you've got a couple of extra toys in Rust:

-* A "constructor" could return a `Result<Self>`
-* Your constructors can have names, e.g. `with_capacity`, `pin`

-## When should my type implement `AsRef`?

-If you have a type which contains another type, provide `AsRef` especially so that people can clone the inner type.
-It's good practice to provide explicit versions as well (for example, `String` implements `AsRef<str>` but also provides `.as_str()`.)

 ## I miss operator overloading!
 What do I do?

 Implement the standard traits instead.
 This has equivalent effect in that